Adversarial Learning of Intermediate Acoustic Feature for End-to-End Lightweight Text-to-Speech: Method

 \subsection{Final training loss}

 The total loss for training our model is defined as follows:

-where $\mathcal{L}_{var}$ includes pitch and energy prediction losses applied to ${h'}_{pr}$ in \cite{Nguyen2021LiteTTSAL}, and $\mathcal{L}_{align}$ includes loss functions for the internal aligner, including the duration predictor. $\mathcal{L}_{pred}$ and $\mathcal{L}_{voc}$ represent total losses from the prosody predictor and the vocoder, respectively, in accordance with their GAN structure. $\mathcal{L}_{aux}$ is defined by the $L1$ loss between the target mel-spectrogram and the predicted mel-spectrogram obtained by the output of the auxiliary predictor.
+where $\mathcal{L}_{var}$ includes pitch and energy prediction losses applied to the output of the prosody encoder in \cite{nguyen2021litetts}, and $\mathcal{L}_{align}$ includes loss functions for the internal aligner\cite{badlani2022one}, including the duration predictor. $\mathcal{L}_{pred}$ and $\mathcal{L}_{voc}$ represent total losses from the prosody predictor and the vocoder, respectively, in accordance with their GAN structure. $\mathcal{L}_{aux}$ is defined by the $L1$ loss between the target mel-spectrogram and the predicted mel-spectrogram obtained by the output of the auxiliary predictor.